 - "Glauca" means "grayish-blue" in Latin and crops up from time and again in plant names to indicate the presence of the color blue.
 For example, Festuca glauca is that lovely blue fescue grass.

-How Do You Get the Pom-Poms Round?
+How Do You Get the Round Shape?

 Some people fashion a rough circular guide for themselves out of wires.
 Such frameworks are also sold by high-end garden centers.
 This wire framework is then put in place prior to shearing, and all foliage sticking out from the framework is removed.